History of the French Communist Party

 By the time the German occupation ended in 1944, the party had become a powerful force in many parts of France.
 It was among the leading parties in elections in 1945 and 1946, and entered into the governing Tripartite alliance with the socialist SFIO and the Christian democratic MRP.
 The Tripartite governments pursued social reforms and statism.
 However, amid concerns within France and abroad over the extent of communist influence, the PCF was excluded from government in May 1947.
-Under pressure from Moscow, the PCF thereafter distanced itself from other parties and focussed on agitation within its trade union base.
+Under pressure from Moscow, the PCF thereafter distanced itself from other parties and focused on agitation within its trade union base.
 For the rest of the Fourth Republic period the PCF, led by Thorez and Jacques Duclos, remained politically isolated, still taking a Stalinist line, though retaining substantial electoral support.

 Although the PCF opposed de Gaulle's formation of the Fifth Republic in 1958, the following years saw a rapprochement with other left-wing forces and an increased strength in parliament.
 With Waldeck Rochet as its new secretary-general, the party supported François Mitterrand's unsuccessful presidential bid in 1965 and started to move apart to a limited extent from the Soviet Union.
-During the student riots and strikes of May 1968, the party supported the strikes while denouncing the revolutionary student movements.
+During the student riots and strikes of May 68, the party supported the strikes while denouncing the revolutionary student movements.
 After heavy losses in the ensuing parliamentary elections, the party adopted Georges Marchais as leader and in 1973 entered into a "Common Programme" alliance with Mitterrand's reconstituted Socialist Party (PS).
 Under the Common Programme, however, the PCF steadily lost ground to the PS, a process that continued after Mitterrand's victory in 1981.